dworthmuller/dworthmuller.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Membrane, Microtubule and actin mechanics
-  - Tissue mechanics
+  - Mechanobiology, Cell contractility
-  - Cell contractility
+  - Optogenetics
-  - Optotgenetics
+  - Continuum and Fluid mechanics
   - Stochastic dynamics- protein self-assembly